EL246/package_tree/README.md

 The PackageIndexer was initially created with synchronized methods which lock the entire object.
 It was optimized to use a read-write lock instead.
 However, optimization is limited by the additional overhead of the read-write lock.
 The Package class was initially created to hold a Set of dependencies as well as children(packages that depend on it).
-However, this makes the process more write-heavy, so the Set of children was removed.
-Instead, the entire PackageIndex is iterated over each time a package is removed.
-This is a less efficient approach but optimized for reduced write-locking on the hashmap.
+This was optimized by using a counter int instead of a Set.
 A ConcurrentHashMap was considered instead of a HashMap.
 However, reads from a ConcurrentHashMap are not guaranteed to be accurate so it was not used.